Texas A&M vs. Arkansas NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Texas A&M has combined with its opponents to score more than 47.5 points only once this season.
+- Texas A&M has combined with its opponents to put up more than 47.5 points only once this year.

 - Arkansas' games have gone over 47.5 points in all three opportunities this season.

-- The two teams combine to score 69.3 points per game, 21.8 more than the total in this contest.
+- The combined points per game average of the two teams, 69.3, is 21.8 points greater than Saturday's over/under.

-- These two squads combine to allow 21.7 points per game, 25.8 fewer than this contest's over/under.
+- The 21.7 combined points per game that these two squads have allowed this season are 25.8 fewer than the 47.5 over/under in this contest.

-- Aggies games this season feature an average total of 55.0 points, a number 7.5 points higher than Saturday's over/under.
+- The Aggies and their opponents have scored an average of 55.0 points per game in 2021, 7.5 more than Saturday's total.

-- The 47.5-point over/under for this game is 6.3 points below the 53.8 points per game average total in Razorbacks games this season.
+- The 47.5-point total for this game is 6.3 points below the 53.8 points per game average total in Razorbacks games this season.

 Texas A&M Stats and Trends

-- Texas A&M has two wins against the spread in three games this year.
+- So far this season Texas A&M has two wins against the spread.

 - The Aggies have been favored by 6 points or more three times this season and have covered the spread in two of them.

-- Texas A&M's games this year have yet to go over the total in three opportunities.
+- Texas A&M's games this year have not gone over the total in three opportunities.

 - When Texas A&M records more than 16.0 points, it is 2-0 against the spread and 2-0 overall.

-- This year, the Aggies have turned the ball over seven times, two more than the Razorbacks' takeaways (5).
+- The Aggies have turned the ball over two more times (7 total) than the Razorbacks have forced a turnover (5) this season.

 - Find the latest spread and moneyline odds for Texas A&M at SISportsbook.